Therese Behr-Schnabel: Reputation

-Behr was widely recognized for her rich voice and her "instinctive sense of phrasing and emphasis."
-Wilhelm Kienzl wrote that she "treated her soft, beautifully balanced mezzo-soprano [sic] with artistic refinement."
+Behr was widely recognized for her rich voice and her "instinctive sense of phrasing and emphasis".
+Wilhelm Kienzl wrote that she "treated her soft, beautifully balanced mezzo-soprano [sic] with artistic refinement".
 Her voice inspired Richard Strauss to compose his song "Traum durch die Dämmerung" (1895) for her.

 Behr was best known as a singer of Lieder, but she was also acclaimed as a soloist with orchestra; her early career saw performances with conductors Arthur Nikisch, Felix Weingartner, and Richard Strauss.
 British writer and friend of the family Edward Crankshaw wrote, "There are not many people who have the least idea either of the wonderful musicianship of Therese Behr Schnabel, ... or of the debt her husband owed to her.
 She was older than he by several years, and it was she who, after his infant prodigy days, forced him on the German public by insisting he appear as her accompanist.
 She had the most unerring musical tact of anyone I have ever known, and this came out in her singing even when she had no voice left at all."

 Discography

-The sole recording of Behr from the height of her career is a private acoustic recording from 1904:
+The only recording of Behr from the height of her career is a private acoustic recording from 1904: